Fatall01/DataEngineering_project3/README.md

 1. Data collection
 Collecting data is the first step of my data engineering plan.
 To do that, the internet is a great source for all required data and here is my data collection approach:
-- Collect flights data, RapidAPI (AeroDataBox’s endpoints) were used to access and collect data about flight arrivals to an airport with their ICAO codes.
+- Collect flights data, RapidAPI (AeroDataBox’s endpoints) were used to access and collect data about flight arrivals to airports with their ICAO codes.
 - API calls to collect free weather data from OpenWeather.
 Here I used Pyowm library, which is Python wrapper to write requests to the API.
 - Web scraping population data of cities where Gans was active.
 I used python and Beautiful Soup, which enabled me to download and extract the entire HTML codes from the cities of interest and then find the data.